varuneti/PLANETARIUM-TEAM/DailyStandup1.md

      - We all want to review the recordings a little bit before writing our actual code for feature
 - remember for future: Plain text password, split the dataset for creation/deletion of planets/moons

+#### 11/7
+- What are you working on?
+     - Phase 3 of the project as well as final touches on phase 2 (JIRA)
+        - pair programming today to write feature files
+- What blockers do you have
+     - none
+- remember for future: Plain text password, split the dataset for creation/deletion of planets/moons